 Getting a home EV charger installed might sound complicated, but when you work with a professional, it’s a pretty straightforward process.
 Knowing the steps ahead of time can make you feel more confident and prepared.
 From the first look at your electrical panel to the final test run, here’s a simple breakdown of what the installation process looks like.

-Step 1: The Initial Home Assessment
+Step 1: Your Initial Home Assessment

 Before any tools come out, the first step is a professional home assessment.
 A licensed electrician will visit your home to get a clear picture of your current electrical setup.
 They’ll take a close look at your main electrical panel to see if it has enough capacity to handle the extra load from an EV charger.
 They’ll also inspect the existing wiring to ensure everything is safe and up to code.
 This initial check is crucial because it determines if your home needs any electrical service upgrades before the charger can be installed, ensuring a safe and reliable charge every time.